citp/privacy-policy-historical/b/be/bes/best-mobile-contracts.co.uk.md

-> *The following text is extracted and transformed from the best-mobile-contracts.co.uk privacy policy that was archived on 2008-09-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080916173644id_/http%3A//www.best-mobile-contracts.co.uk/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the best-mobile-contracts.co.uk privacy policy that was archived on 2009-04-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090426030028id_/http%3A//www.best-mobile-contracts.co.uk/privacy-policy.aspx) for the most accurate reproduction.*

-# Best Mobile Contracts - Privacy Policy
+# Privacy policy - Best Mobile Contracts

 **Purposes for which we use information about you**

 We may use your personal information for the following purposes: